 Just like with many things in life people tend to fall into patterns.
-Levels of comfort that lead to stagnation that inevitably cripples us from succeeding and our brand from growing.
+Levels of comfort that lead to stagnation and inevitably prevent us from succeeding and our brand from growing.
 This scenario rings true very often when we are an entrepreneur.
 When we begin our business venture we are filled with optimism and a “take on the world” attitude.
-Depending on our personality type the inherent challenges that come along with any venture either makes us push harder or leads us into self-doubt and strips us of the spark that creates the fire.
+Depending on our personality type the inherent challenges that come along with any venture either make us push harder or leads us into self-doubt and strips us of the spark that created the fire.

 Starting your own business is not easy.
 It is a gamble that takes a certain kind of person to succeed.
-Leaving behind the comforts of working for someone else to follow your passion and personal vision requires strength, tenacity, and intuition.
-Many time people achieve a comfortable level of success and feel it is good enough.
+Leaving behind the security of working for someone else to follow your passion and personal vision requires strength, tenacity, and intuition.
+Many times people achieve a comfortable level of success and feel it is good enough.
 Or they have fallen into a sort of psychological or intellectual rut in regards to their business.
 These questions are designed to make you think, to help you see where you are compared to where you want to be.
 They are to help you find your location and course correct if need be.

 1. What were your goals when you began?

 Revisit your initial goals and aspirations for your business.
 Try to go back and recapture that excitement and all those great ideas you had.
 Think about the timeframes you had created for it.
 Then match that to where you are now.
 This is not a reason to feel like you failed, this is a time to praise yourself for where you have succeeded.
-Ok, enough praise, not it is time to think about how you can up your game.
+Ok, enough praise, now it is time to think about how you can up your game.
 Has your industry shifted since then?
 How many of these goals are still relevant, and which are even more relevant?
 Bring back the spirit of the fresh-faced entrepreneur, integrate that with the entrepreneur that has learned and has toughened up.
 Make a bucket list for your brand and start towards completion.

 What image does your brand identity convey?
 Is it dated or is it timeless?
 For customers to love your business, you have to have an image that captures their affection.
 Take a deep and critical look at your brand assets.
-Your logo, web presence, business cards, brochures all the way down to your storefront layout and uniforms.
-Colors, shape, and mood a crucial.
+Your logo, web presence, business cards, brochures, and fonts all the way down to your storefront layout and uniforms.
+Colors, shape, and mood are crucial.
 All of these things mean something and convey something to customers.
-Does your branding appeal to that of your target consumer?
+Does your branding appeal to your target consumer?
 If you created these things when you first started, think about who you had in mind as your target market.
 Now analyze and see whether you were incorrect in any way.
 Reinvention is a powerful asset.
 It is like a person getting a new hairstyle or buying a new wardrobe.
 Does your brand need an elevation?

-3. What markets exist that you can tap into to grow?
+3. What markets exist that you can tap into and grow?

-4. What are our strengths?
+4. What are your strengths?
 What are your weaknesses?

 Listen, none of us likes to admit to our weaknesses.
 Ego and pride aside it is important to regularly give an honest evaluation of your business strengths and weaknesses.
 This allows us to realize and reaffirm our strengths, and to take steps to negate the effect our weaknesses have on our business growth.
-Is a strength your great staff?
+Is one of your strengths having a great staff?
 Show them appreciation and reward.
-Maybe it is your better than average selection.
+Maybe it is your better-than-average selection.
 Well then keep on the pulse to make sure you stay there.
 When it comes to weaknesses, the first step is realization.
 There is no shame in having faults.
 Every business, like every person, has them.
 To evolve we must see them clearly and work to improve.
 Do you have poor online reviews?
 Answer them when you can, kindly and compassionately.
 Offer them a free shot to come again.
-Are you not very good at financial management?
+Are you not great at financial management?
 Hire someone to help take care of it and to get you on course.
 Knowing your limitations and appreciating your talents is important.
 For both business and for life.

 5. How can you create better customer loyalty?

 I have stated it in posts of the past, but it bears repeating.
 In the current and future business climate, anything but loyal happy customers will not suffice.
 It does not take much to impress and win over a loyal customer.
 And the long-term benefit far outweighs the time and expense of keeping people happy.
-100 years ago when there was only one shoemaker in town and a customer couldn’t go online and order shoes from Amazon you didn’t have to worry much about customer loyalty, it was somewhat assured based on location and lack of options.
+100 years ago when there was only one shoemaker in town and a customer couldn’t go online and order shoes from Zappos you didn’t have to worry much about customer loyalty.
+Loyalty was somewhat assured based on location and lack of options.
 Today there are thousands of options for any given marketplace.
-Now more than ever sales are driven by happy customers, reviews and word of mouth.
-So many millennials check out reviews online, talk to their friends and look at what people are saying on social media platforms to inform them as to your brand credibility.
+Now more than ever sales are driven by happy customers, reviews, and word of mouth.
+So many millennials check out reviews online, talk to their friends, and look at what people are saying on social media platforms to inform them as to your brand credibility.
 Think of ways to improve customer happiness while staying true to your brand image.